CodingFactoryT/Pong/README.md

 java Main
 ```
 For executable: <br>
-Download and execute the "Snake.exe" file
+Download and execute the "Pong.exe" file